 So don’t be afraid to reach out for help, because it’s never “just words.”
 Talk to a friend you know won’t judge you or a family member who has been through it and come out the other side.
 Call a hotline or see a therapist who works with clients who’ve experienced abuse.

-The hurtful words of a verbal abuser have a way of worming into our heads and staying there, replacing our own thoughts with their voice.
+It’s not uncommon to equivocate over what constitutes verbal abuse, mainly because the hurtful words of a verbal abuser have a way of worming into our heads and staying there, replacing our own thoughts with their voice.
 But your voice is strong and true, and no one else has the right to take it away from you.
 Let it sing through.